Legal Expert System Building: A Semi-Intelligent Computer Program Makes It Easier

 Ultimately, NLESB allows the attorney to gain greater access to the rules of law and highlights the interconnection among the rules, which allows for a more complete analysis of the law.
 The system also has the tangential benefit of assisting attorneys to produce clearly written and concise legal documents.

 Gray, Grayfield B.; MacLennan, Bruce J.; Nolt, John; and Ploch, Donald R., "Legal Expert System Building: A Semi-Intelligent Computer Program Makes It Easier" (1994).
-Philosophy Publications and Other Works.
+Faculty Publications and Other Works -- Philosophy.